Vouch logovouch

 async function main() {}

 Within this function, you can programmatically control page navigation, trigger user interactions, handle redirects, fill forms, and perform other actions needed to reach the data you want to verify.
-For our simple example.com datasource, an empty main() function is sufficient since no additional navigation or interaction is required:
+For our simple example.com data source, an empty main() function is sufficient since no additional navigation or interaction is required:

 Inject JavaScript